-A: Consider the facts regularly, if the plan is clearly not working then take advice from a turnaround practitioner such as KSA Group 08009700539, or your professional advisors.
-Look at all the other options on this site and or email us at email@example.com
+A: Consider the facts regularly, if the plan is clearly not working then take advice from professional advisors or a turnaround practitioner such as KSA Group 08009700539.

 Q: I have got most of my creditors to agree to a deal over time, but one large creditor insists I pay them in full before supplying any more goods.
 They are critical to my future survival - what do I do?

 A: A common question that insolvent businesses face.
 This is a technically difficult situation and one that needs specific turnaround or insolvency advice.

 Generally, the technical answer is that you may not prefer (put the creditor in a better position that it would otherwise have been but for your insolvency) a creditor.
 If the business eventually failed and you entered bankruptcy, such transactions can be reversed by a trustee in bankruptcy / court process.
 However the pragmatic answer is - if payment to that creditor, at the same time as doing a longer-term payment deal with others, ensures the overall survival of the business, then that may be a correct decision to take.
 If the overall plan MAXIMISES THE INTEREST OF ALL CREDITORS then it is a logical step to take.
 Be sure as ever to note this at a management or other meeting in case the plan does not work.

 Q: It has got to be better to struggle on with an informal deal than to go into an IVA?